What is redundancy pay?

 If your employer decides to make your job redundant, and you are forced to leave the company, you may be entitled to redundancy pay.

-It's mandatory for companies to make a minimum redundancy payment to employees who qualify for it by law.
+It's mandatory for companies to make a minimum redundancy payment to employees who qualify for it by law (to those employees who have at least two years continuous employment).
 This amount is known as 'statutory redundancy pay'.
-Some employers may pay more than the statutory amount, known as 'contractual redundancy pay'.
+Some employers may pay more than the statutory amount, known as 'enhanced redundancy pay'.

 How is statutory redundancy pay calculated?